Dunnes Stores: 1980s–1990s

-By the beginning of the 1980s, the company operated seven stores in Northern Ireland.
+By the beginning of the 1980s, the company operated seven shops in Northern Ireland.
 It opened a shop in Lisburn in March 1980.

 In 1980, Dunnes opened its first shop on the European continent, in Fuengirola in the Costa del Sol in Spain.
-The success of that venture led the company to begin construction on its second Spanish store the following year, which opened in Marbella.
+The success of that venture led the company to begin construction on its second Spanish shop the following year, which opened in Marbella.

 By 1981, Dunnes Stores represented 66 locations, producing estimated sales revenues of some £200,000,000, and holding an 8% share of the Irish grocery market.
 Dunne, by then in his 70s, had succeeded in building his company into one of Ireland's top ten firms.
 Dunne also had been joined by his five children, Frank, Margaret, Thérèse, Elizabeth, and, especially, youngest son Ben Dunne Jr. The company became swept up in political events in October 1981 when Ben Dunne Jr. was kidnapped and held captive for several days by the IRA.

 Ben Dunne Senior died of a heart attack at 4pm on 14 April 1983.
 At the time of his death, Dunnes Stores had 48 shops in the Republic of Ireland, 10 in the House of Cassidy chain, 18 in Northern Ireland and one in Spain.

 After Ben Dunne Senior's death, the business was placed in a Trust for the benefit of all five of his children, most of whom played an active role in the company's operations.
 His sons, Ben Junior and Frank, became Managing Directors, and his daughters, Margaret, Elizabeth and Therese, were Directors.
 In practice, it was Ben Dunne Junior who primarily took up leadership the company.

 By 1985, Dunnes Stores held a 21% share in the Irish grocery market, with turnover of approximately £460,000,000.

 Dunnes expanded into England in 1986.

 By 1990, Dunnes Stores's share of the Irish grocery market had increased to 24%.

 In 1990, Dunnes closed the drapery shop it had opened on South Great George's Street in Dublin in 1960, which at the time had been one of Ireland's first self-selection drapery shops.